MostOfLuck/brain-games/README.md

 Brain even
 --------------------------
- you can start the game like this:
+ You can start the game like this:
  ```bash
 $ brain-even
 ```